Samuellucas97/Goal-List-CI-CD/README.md

 After this, we need to start database service.
 We will use Docker technology to do this.
 But you can use whatever database service you want.
 Otherwise, **it's very important to have the same configuration used in `application.yaml`.**

-We setting the file `src/main/resource/application.yaml` as following:
+We are setting the file `src/main/resource/application.yaml` as following:

 - Database name: `goal_list`
 - Database user: `root`